 Fortunately, controllers rarely go bad unless struck by lightning.
 New ones start at $175 and can cost upward of $400.
 Replace a damaged controller with the same brand and model as you currently have.
 To replace it, label each wire that’s connected to the controller with a piece of tape.
 Unhook the wires, then attach them to the new controller in the same sequence.

 Zone not working?
 Solution 2: Check fuse and transformer

 Test the transformer voltage by placing the multimeter leads on the transformer terminals marked “24 vac” with the transformer plugged in.
 If the reading is less than 22, replace the transformer.

 If no zones will turn on, first turn the controller to the manual setting to see if the system will run.
-If it turns on manually, the controller is good but the rain sensor may be stopping the automatic programmed watering, which is what it's designed to do.
+And if it turns on manually, the controller is good but the rain sensor may be stopping the automatic programmed watering, which is what it’s designed to do.

 Rain sensors conserve water by preventing the system from running when the ground is already saturated and doesn’t need additional watering.
 Some states require rain sensors on all new systems.
 (Your rain sensor is bad if the system runs when the ground is already wet.)

 If the system doesn’t run in the manual position, check the controller for power.
 If it has a fuse, make sure it’s not blown.
 Or, if it has a circuit breaker reset button, press the button, then try the system again.
 If the system is plugged into a GFCI receptacle, press the GFCI reset button.